 - Adjoins Flat Tops Trail Scenic Byway, and is only 5 miles from Meeker and its airport with a 6,500 ft. runway

 - The area is sanctuary for North America’s largest elk herd

 Tucked away in northwestern Colorado lies K-T Ranch, a one-of-a-kind private sporting property situated along the banks of the prolific White River.
-Lying just east of the town of Meeker, the K-T is an exceptional world class fly-fishing ranch, containing over four miles of the White River and an additional 3 miles of spring creeks and beaver ponds.
+Lying just east of the town of Meeker, the K-T is an exceptional world class fly-fishing ranch, containing 3/4 mile of the White River and an additional 3/4 mile of spring creek and beaver ponds.
 This is the sister fly-fishing river operation to the acclaimed Orvis endorsed High Lonesome Ranch.

 The White River is a classic freestone stream that offers big river style fishing, prolific hatches, and large rainbow and brown trout.
-In addition, the three miles of spring creeks provide a smaller meandering setting for fly-fishermen that enjoy a lighter presentation and traditional creek fishing.
+In addition, the spring creek provides a smaller meandering setting for fly-fishermen that enjoy a lighter presentation and traditional creek fishing.